juanfran2018/Ofelia-Confinement-Shear-Cell/README.md

 Cosgrove, T., Luckham, P. F., Richardson, R. M., Webster, J. R. P., & Zarbakhsh, A. (1994).
 The measurement of volume fraction profiles for adsorbed polymers under compression using neutron reflectometry.
 Colloids and Surfaces A: Physicochemical and Engineering Aspects, 86, 103-110.

 <a id="2">[2]</a>
+Kuhl, T. L., Smith, G. S., Israelachvili, J. N., Majewski, J., & Hamilton, W. (2001).
+Neutron confinement cell for investigating complex fluids.
+Review of Scientific Instruments, 72(3), 1715-1720.

+<a id="3">[3]</a>
 Olsson, A., Hellsing, M. S., & Rennie, A. R. (2017).
 New possibilities using additive manufacturing with materials that are difficult to process and with complex structures.
 Physica Scripta, 92(5), 053002.

-<a id="3">[3]</a>
+<a id="4">[4]</a>
 Rennie, A. R., Hellsing, M. S., Lindholm, E., & Olsson, A. (2015).
 Note: Sample cells to investigate solid/liquid interfaces with neutrons.
 Review of Scientific Instruments, 86(1), 016115.

+<a id="5">[5]</a>
+Additive Composite Uppsala.
+Retrieved from https://additivecomposite.com/ (2021)

+<a id="6">[6]</a>
+Prusa Research.
+Retrieved from https://shop.prusa3d.com/en/content/4-about-us/ (2021)